toji/toji.dev/webgpu-best-practices/device-loss.md

 initWebGPU(); // Will trigger the "unexpected" code path.
 ```

-Please note that when requesting a new device you should first request a new `GPUAdapter` every time!
-The reason for this is twofold:

- - WebGPU "expires" adapters after they have successfully created a `GPUDevice`, so you won't get any new devices out of it anyway.
- - The reason for the device loss may have been that something fundamental about the adapter has changed.
-In which case any cached adapters, even if they haven't been expired by retrieving a device yet, may be invalid.
+As mentioned above, you should always get a new adapter when requesting a new device.
+In addition to the adapter expiration explained previously, the reason for the device loss may have been that something fundamental about the adapter has changed, like the GPU you were using was unplugged.
+In which case any cached adapters, even if they haven't been consumed by retrieving a device yet, may be invalid.

-So, the best practice is to always get a new adapter right before you request a device.

 ### Restore with app state